“The past is a foreign country; they do things differently there.”

 As you sit to meditate, you are looking to abandon the past: No good times, no bad times, no childhood memories, no moments of past glories, no thinking of your work or family.

 For the purpose of meditation, you become someone who has no back story.
 Of course, during our meditation, memories will come up, but there is no requirement to grasp at them.
-If we think of our mind as the sky, these thoughts are merely clouds and we let them float on by without engaging with them.
+If we think of our mind like the sky, these thoughts are merely clouds and we let them float on by without engaging with them.
 The more we practise, the more clear blue sky we have to work with.
 The mind becomes still.

 Received wisdom would have us believe we can learn from the past and that these experiences will provide solutions to current problems.
 But we all look back to the past through our own filters and lenses.
 Whatever we think it was like, we are inevitably wrong.
 If we can begin to see that the past is an unreliable source of help and information, it becomes easier to let it go.